radar/ryanbigg.com/_posts/2015-08-06-my-self-publishing-success-story.markdown

 ### <a name='writing-tools'></a><a href='#writing-tools'>Writing tools and feedback cycles</a>

+I want to talk about two things here: feedback cycles and writing tools.

+#### Feedback cycles

 When publishing a book, you kinda want to know immediately if anyone's reading it.
 Peoeple _buying_ the book is different to people _reading_ the book.
 A good indicator for this is the feedback that comes through in the form of,